evanthegrayt/standup_md/README.md

 when calling the executable.
 This is because the file structure is very important, and changing values that affect formatting will cause problems with the file parser.
 If you don't want to use a default, make the change in your config file before you start editing standups.
-There is an [open issue](https://github.com/evanthegrayt/standup_md/issues/16) for handling this for the user, but they're not available yet.

-There are no options to change the headers at runtime because it uses the headers to detect tasks from previous entries.
-If changed at runtime, this would cause errors.
-For this reason, if you don't like the default headers, change them in your configuration file after installation, and then try to not change them again.

 #### Available Config File Options and Defaults
 For command-line usage, this file needs to be named `~/.standuprc`.
 To use in a